Juniper/ruby-junos-ez-stdlib/docs/Utils/Config.md

 ```
 :filename => String
 ```
 Identifies filename on local-system.
 File can contain either static config or template in ERB format.
 The framework will identify the format-style of the content by the filename extension.
 You can override this behavior using the `:format` option.
-By default, the framework will map extensions to :format as follow:
+By default, the framework will map extensions to `:format` as follow:

-    *.{conf,text,txt} <==> :text
+  - `:text` when *.{conf,text,txt}
-    *.xml  <==> :xml
+  - `:set` when *.set
-    *.set  <==> :set
+  - `:xml` when *.xml

 ```
 :content => String